dominikwilkowski/codon/README.md

 ```

-### Required Tools
+### Setup

+Required:
 - `nightly` Rust
 - `cargo-generate`
-- `sass`

-If you run into any trouble, you may need to install one or more of these tools.
+You need to install:
 1. `rustup toolchain install nightly --allow-downgrade` – make sure you have Rust nightly
 2. `rustup target add wasm32-unknown-unknown` – add the ability to compile Rust to WebAssembly
 3. `cargo install cargo-generate` – install `cargo-generate` binary (should be installed automatically in future)

-4. `npm install -g sass` – install `dart-sass` (should be optional in future)
+For the end2end tests:
+- `cd end2end && npm i` – To install the dev dependencies
+- `npx playwright install --with-deps` – To install the browsers playwright needs
+-

 ### Compiling for Release